 Our development team, use this agent all the time.
 A big part of our day to day development work is Pairing, the idea that two heads are better than one.
 Walking round our office you’ll often see a fairly senior developer pairing with a more junior developer- not always, but fairly often.
 This is a way of developers reaffirming their knowledge by sounding it off a colleague as well as aiding the more junior developers growth.
 Overall it helps in gaining domain knowledge, learning how we, as a company, work and develop our software, at the same time hopefully developing good coding habits.

 Client Support, which is the team I’m a part of, are now trying to adapt some of these techniques.
 With new members of staff we’re working on shadowing sessions, not only in hopes of the shadower picking up a few things, but the shadowee gets to explain how they work and field questions.
 In doing so they cement their understanding of the way we work and why we do it.

 Overall, we can learn a lot from teaching others.
 It builds communication skills as it’s

 necessary to ensure the person you’re tutoring gains a good working understanding of what you’re explaining.
-But before explaining anything, you yourself need to understand what’s going on.
+Before explaining anything, however, you yourself need to understand what’s going on.
 Not only is this invaluable to an organisation striving to be a learning organisation, imagine the customer service benefits.
-If all staff are easily and clearly able to explain a situation to a client, not only does this put their mind at ease, it creates a confidence in the client that who they’re speaking too has a deep understanding of their needs.
+If all staff are easily and clearly able to explain a situation to a client, not only does this put their mind at ease, it creates confidence in the client that who they’re speaking too has a deep understanding of their needs.

 This is something our Client Support team are always trying to do and we are very successful at this.
-But nobody's perfect, we can always improve and I think taking advantage of techniques such as Teaching Agent will help us achieve this.
+Whilst nobody's perfect, we can always improve and I think taking advantage of techniques such as Teaching Agent will help us achieve this.

 Watch this space.